Being a writer is a pretty straightforward job – all you really need to do is sit down, do your research, write, and edit.

 No overly complex machinery, no (or few) coworkers to adapt to – the hardest part of writing is getting the creative juices flowing.

-If you’re in a rut, you can boost your inspiration for writing with a clever accessory that can make your life easier or simply make writing more bearable.
+If you’re in a rut, you can boost your inspiration for writing with a clever accessory that could motivate you and stir up your creativity.

 Sometimes, inspiration comes when you’re out and about, drinking coffee with friends, visiting enchanting places, or just grocery shopping.